100 Heroes: Lytton Strachey

 Lytton Strachey was a writer and critic.

-A founding member of the Bloomsbury Group and author of Eminent Victorians, he is best known for establishing a new form of biography in which psychological insight and sympathy are combined with irreverence and wit.
+A founding member of the Bloomsbury Group and the author of Eminent Victorians, he is best known for establishing a new form of biography in which psychological insight and sympathy are combined with irreverence and wit.

 Early life and education

-Strachey was born in 1880 in London.
+He was born in 1880 in London.

 Strachey studied at Trinity College, Cambridge.
 Here, he formed an influential group of friends that were the foundations of what would become the Bloomsbury Group.